Nishant-Finance-Analyst/SQL_Python/README.md

 # E-commerce Data Analysis with SQL and Python

+• Used a Python script to convert CSV files to SQL tables.

 • Utilized complex joins, subqueries, and aggregations to handle multi-table operations and derive meaningful connections from diverse data points.

 • Employed SQL functions and conditional expressions to filter, transform, and organize data efficiently, ensuring precise dataset preparation for analysis.